Tawnygoody/Tarmachan/TESTING.md

 ## CSS

-The sites CSS files have been validated using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
-Results are outlined below
+The site's CSS files have been validated using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
+Results are outlined below:

 |  Test  |  Result  |
 |-----| ----- |